 Figure 3: Schematic of the proposed demand response approach for reducing coincident peak demand in data centers

 3.2.
-Coincident Peak (4CP) program in ERCOT
+Case Study of Coincident Peak (4CP) program in ERCOT

 The proposed demand response mechanism was evaluated using an example of the 4 Coincident Peak (4CP) program in ERCOT ISO.
 4CP is a capacity charge program under which large commercial customers (>100 kW peak load) equipped with interval data recorders (IRDs) are charged transmission charge based on their average contributions to coincident peaks.
 The coincident peaks are four 15-minute periods with the highest grid-wide load, one during each of the months of June, July, August and September.
 The transmission charge is calculated based on the average consumer load during these four 15 min events in the previous calendar year [3,19].

 The 4CP program was selected as a case study for this analysis because it is particularly suitable for the proposed demand response scheme.
-Compared to other coincident peak programs, the 4CP alerts are infrequent, last a short time and can be accurately predicted due to the strong correlation between the ambient temperature and load.
+The 4CP alerts are infrequent, last a short time and can be accurately predicted due to the strong correlation between the ambient temperature and load.
 During the recent 6 years (2012 to 2017) all 4CP events in ERCOT occurred on weekdays between 4 PM and 5 PM, indicating that the required demand response time ∆tdr should not exceed 1 hour [19].
 This compares favorably with the typical coincident peak alert durations of 2 to 6 hours issued in other markets [2,20].
 The 4CP events can also be accurately predicted.
 A company offering 4CP forecasting services issued only 11 alerts in 2015, correctly predicting all 4 peak events [5].
 So far, the customer response to the 4CP program did not result in significant peak shifting.
 Of the 28 4CP events between 2009 and 2015, only 5 were shifted by 15 minutes and 1 was shifted by one day due to demand response [21].
 The high annual coincident peak charges of $18 to $23 per kW provide additional motivation for participation in the 4 CP program [22].
 The installation of Interval Data Recorders needed for participation in the 4CP program is, however, required only for large consumers with non-coincident peak demand above 700 kW [3,23].

+The challenge with CPP pricing programs, from the perspective of providing grid services, is in the limited number of events that can be called annually, which may become insufficient in particularly hot years, or unnecessary in cooler summer seasons[cite].
+In addition, there is evidence that suggests CPP programs can lead to peak-shifting under large scale deployment[cite].
+However, for the case of large consumers, the 4CP program has been relatively effective for peak reduction, and provides a useful illustrative example for this strategy.

 3.3.
 Methodology and assumptions used in 4CP case study